apache/airavata/docs/tutorial/gateways2019_tutorial.md

 enter your username and password.
 On the dashboard you should see the your experiments listed on the right hand side.

+After confirming you can log in, go ahead and shutdown the local Django server for now by typing `Control-C` in the console.

 ### Setup the custom output viewer package

 1. Change back into the _gateways19-tutorial_ directory and install it into the Django portal's virtual environment.
 Make sure you still have the Django portal's virtual environment activated; your terminal prompt should start with `(venv)`.
-If the Django portal virtual environment isn't activated, see step 3 in the previous section.
+If the Django portal virtual environment isn't activated, see step 5 in the previous section.
 We'll also use pip to install the output viewer's dependencies.

 ```bash